thibault-jouan/uh-wm/README.md

 ====

-  uhwm is a minimalistic tiling and stacking window manager for X. It shares some similarities with dwm and wmii, but is written in ruby so you can configure and extend features directly with ruby code.
+  uhwm is a minimalistic tiling and stacking window manager for X. It is mostly written in ruby so you can configure and extend features directly with ruby code.

-  The layout strategy is interchangeable, the default one being the `uh-layout` ruby gem.
-A layout is a simple ruby object responding to specific messages, so it's easy to write your own layout.
+  The layout behavior can be changed, the default one being implemented by the `uh-layout` ruby gem.
+A layout is a simple ruby object responding to specific messages, so you can wrote your own in plain ruby without any dependency.

   Main features: